Camaguey Cuba – a mix of the old, the new and art

-After a bit of a wild goose chase, a local deaf and mute man lead us down many alley ways and cobblestone streets to a plaza we had been to earlier.
+After a bit of a wild goose chase, a local deaf and mute man lead us down many alleyways and cobblestone streets to a plaza we had been to earlier.
 We gave him a donation.
 He did not beg.
 His clothes were faded and torn.
-He smiled and tried to communicate and make a living helping tourists.
+He smiled and tried to communicate and make a living by helping tourists.
 I admired that.
-He was the happiest person I had met in a long time, and in hindsight, I wish I had bought him a drink, or blessed him in another way besides money.
+He was the happiest person I had met in a long time, and in hindsight, I wish I had bought him a drink or blessed him in another way besides money.

-We did not realise this is not to be entered and as we went in to areas, we realised we were out of bounds, and the guards escorted us off!
+We did not realize this is not to be entered and as we went in, we realized we were out of bounds, and the guards escorted us off!